FatihAKAR/rn-sestek-webchat/README.md

 If you use to slider, you must also install the "@miblanchard/react-native-slider" package.
 You can follow the [link](https://www.npmjs.com/package/@miblanchard/react-native-slider) below to integrate

+### Listening to event from conversation
+You can easily catch the event with the responseData state you create in your code.
+Create the state, then update your state in the setResponse function and send this function to ChatModal as props.
+You can also provide whether the state has changed or not with your useffect or alternative solutions.

+### custom ActionData
+The CustomActionData field can be used for any custom information wanted to be passed to the bot, that's not included in the context object parameters.
+It is recommended to be sent in key/value pairs. i.e.
+customActionData: "{\"channel\":\"xxx\",\"phoneNumber\":\"xxx xxx xx xx\",\"customerName\":\"John Doe\"}",

 ## Usage

 You may have a general understanding of how it works with the following snippet.